Spring transaction isolation level tutorial

 About the author

-Gonçalo Marques is a Software Engineer with 7+ years of experience in software development and architecture design.
-During this period his main focus was delivering software solutions both in banking and telecommunications area.
+Gonçalo Marques is a Software Engineer with several years of experience in software development and architecture definition.
+During this period his main focus was delivering software solutions in banking, telecommunications and governmental areas.
 He created the Bytes Lounge website with one ultimate goal: share his knowledge with the software development community.
 His main area of expertise is Java and open source.

 He is also the author of the WiFi File Browser Android application: